TechPenguineer/Hypermc/README.md

 </p>

 # This project is abandoned
-sadly we abandoned this project. because overflow stopped developing and the team was not sure where to go so we are no longer working on hyperMC
+-sadly we abandoned this project.
+-because overflow stopped developing
+-and the team was not sure where to go
+-so we are no longer working
+on hyperMC